-International Women's Day 2018: Annie Zaidi - the football coach with high ambitions
+#changethegame: Annie Zaidi - the football coach with high ambitions

 "I knew football was something inside me - it was like fairy dust sprinkled on me."

-Zaidi's passion for the game oozes out of her and she has certainly made her mark.
-The only hijab-wearing Uefa B coach in Europe, she received the British Empire Medal in 2017 for her services to football coaching.

-"She's a fantastic coach: energy, enthusiasm, dynamic - everything you want all your coaches to be," said Mark Fogarty, director of football at National League side Solihull Moors, where Annie is coaching the Under-15 team.
+"She's a fantastic coach: energy, enthusiasm, dynamic - everything you want all your coaches to be," said Mark Fogarty, director of football at National League side Solihull Moors, where Annie is a coach.

-"She has brought in things that nobody has ever done and they love her."
+"She has brought in things that nobody has done and they love her."

-It is a message that is mirrored by the parents and players.
+It is a message that is mirrored by the parents and players of the youth teams she has been in charge of.

-"My son came home after the first session he had with her and said 'dad, that's the best training we have probably ever had here'," said Michael, a parent of one the Under-15 team's players.
+"My son came home after the first session with her and said 'dad, that's the best training we have ever had'," said Michael, a parent of one the Under-15 team's players.

-"The whole group have responded to her because they know what she's giving is quality training.

-"I've been with Solihull Moors for two years now and she's by far the best coach we have ever had."
+"The whole group have responded to her because they know what she's quality.
+I've been with Solihull Moors for two years and she's by far the best."

 Under-15s striker Morgan says she is not a light touch.

 "She likes to encourage us.
-Sometimes it's harsh, but it's a good harsh to get us working hard," he said.
+Sometimes it's harsh, but it's a good harsh to get us working hard," he said."She's helped me improve a lot."

 So what about her prospects of managing the first team in the future?

 "Why not?
 One day - yes," added Fogarty.
 "I would not put anything past Annie.
-I think she can and will achieve anything she wants to."
+I think she can achieve anything she wants to."

+Indeed her success at the junior level (which she still has key roles with) also earned her the role of women's first-team coach in the past season.

 As for Zaidi herself?
-She is certainly setting her sights high.
+She is setting her sights high.

 "There's something inside of me saying I might not get to be the national first-team coach, but I know I will get where I need to be," she said.

-"I don't want to be known as the headscarf girl, the Asian girl or the Muslim girl.
+"I don't want to be known as the Asian girl or the Muslim girl.

 "I want to be known as Annie, a really good coach."